staarblitz/staarblitz.github.io/_posts/2025-12-28-using-buffer-security-check.md

 So I made HxLoader.
 It maps and runs HxPosed by patching Windows's boot.
 And how I did that?

 ### UEFI Bootkits for Windows.
 A summary.
 *WARNING: In no way do I, the author and coder, condone any tendency to harm a computer, person or entity.
 This blog and all my work are for educational purposes only.
-Individuals who misuse this blog and my work for malicious purposes are solely responsible for any harm they cause.*
+I am not responsible for any damage caused by any misuse of my content or work.*

 It's a *de facto* standard how bootkits for Windows work nowadays.
 1. Load Bootmgfw to memory.